tari-labs/tari-university/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ## <a name="h-Introduction"> </a>Introduction

-Bulletproofs form part of the family of distinct Zero-knowledge<sup>[def][zk~]</sup> proof systems, like Zero-Knowledge Succinct Non-Interactive ARguments of Knowledge (zk-SNARK), Succinct Transparent ARgument of Knowledge (STARK) and Zero Knowledge Prover and Verifier for Boolean Circuits (ZKBoo).
+Bulletproofs form part of the family of distinct Zero-knowledge Proof<sup>[def][zk~]</sup> systems, like Zero-Knowledge Succinct Non-Interactive ARguments of Knowledge (zk-SNARK), Succinct Transparent ARgument of Knowledge (STARK) and Zero Knowledge Prover and Verifier for Boolean Circuits (ZKBoo).
 Zero-knowledge proofs are designed so that a prover is able to indirectly verify that a statement is true without having to provide any information beyond the verification of the statement, for example to prove that a number is found that solves a cryptographic puzzle and fits the hash value without having to reveal the nonce. ([[2]][\[2\]], [[4]][\[4\]])

 Bulletproofs is a Non-interactive Zero-knowledge (NIZK) proof protocol for general Arithmetic Circuits<sup>[def][ac~]</sup> with very short proofs (Arguments of Knowledge Systems<sup>[def][afs~]</sup>) and without requiring a Trusted Setup<sup>[def][ts~]</sup>.
 They rely on the Discrete Logarithmic<sup>[def][dlp~]</sup> assumption and are made non-interactive using the Fiat-Shamir Heuristic<sup>[def][fsh~]</sup>.
 The name 'Bulletproof' originated from a non-technical summary from one of the original authors of the scheme's properties: "<i>Short like a bullet with bulletproof security assumptions</i>". ([[1]][\[1\]], [[29]][\[29\]])